The worldwide sunscreen market is a billion-dollar industry.

 Whilst the financial cost may be staggering, this is nothing compared to the cost to our health, especially with all the bad press around sun lotion.

-Manufacturers of these sun lotion brands in question have been quick to combat these harmful messages, suggesting that such statements are ill informed.
+Manufacturers of sun lotion brands are also quick to combat these harmful messages, suggesting that such statements are ill-informed.

-The reality is however, that there is a lot of controversy surrounding sun tan lotion, and in the last two years alone, six absorbers have been put under review.
+The reality is, however, that there is a lot of controversy surrounding suntan lotion, and in the last year, many absorbers are now being put under review.

-- The ingredient 4-methyl benzilidene camphor, is allowed up to 4% in any concentration
+- The ingredient 4-methyl benzylidene camphor is allowed up to 4% in any concentration

 The reality is, that these key ingredients found in our sun lotions are actually dangerous chemicals, which could potentially be doing more harm than good!

 So much damage in fact, that many of them have been taken off the market, or had their levels significantly reduced, due to possible health concerns.

 This is extremely worrying, so what is the answer?
 Not all manufacturers are just concerned about the bottom line – some companies are doing a really good job of creating natural formulas that offer sun protection.

 Our advice, as it always is when we research controversial ingredients, is to become your own label detective, use physical sunscreens containing Zinc and Titanium that the FDA considers safe to use after carrying out their study.

 Only then will you have peace of mind, that what you’re actually putting on your skin is safe to use.